coda/packs-sdk/docs/guides/advanced/fetcher.md

 ### Headers

-The HTTP headers returned with the response can be accessed using the `headers` field of the response.
-The header names will all be lowercase, regardless of how they are returned by the server.
+The HTTP headers returned can be accessed using the `headers` field of the response.
+The header names will all be lowercase, regardless of how they are sent by the server.

 ```
 let contentType = response.headers["content-type"];
 ```

 Unless it's a known safe header, all the header values will be redacted by Coda (contain the value `<<<REDACTED by Coda>>>` instead of the actual value).
-To request that a specific header by unredacted you will need to [contact support][support].
+To request that a specific header be unredacted you will need to [contact support][support].

 ## Authentication